 b) If the District has not sent a prior written notice (notice of recommendations) to the parent regarding the subject matter of the complaint notice, the District will send a response to the parent within ten (10) days of receiving the complaint which includes:

-c) Upon receipt or filing of the due process complaint notice, the District will provide the procedural safeguards notice to the parents.
+c) Upon receipt or filing of the due process complaint notice, the District will provide the most current version of the procedural safeguards notice to the parents.
 The District will also inform parents in writing of the availability of mediation and of any free or low-cost legal and other relevant services available in the area.

 d) A party may amend its due process complaint notice only if:

 1. The other party consents in writing and is given the opportunity to resolve the complaint through a resolution process;